Online virtual Listening Service

 Clinical supervision and consultations.

-This service is offered to practicing therapists who may need a space to work with their general practice issues and also explore their relational concerns about working with diversity, sameness and oppressions.
+This service is offered to practicing therapists who may need a space to work with their general practice issues and explore their relational concerns about working with diversity, sameness and oppressions.

 For more details contact Isha: email@example.com